Pittsburgh Line

-The Pittsburgh Line spans 248 mi between its namesake city of Pittsburgh (PT 353.3) and the state capital in Harrisburg (PT 105.1), crossing the Allegheny Mountains through the Gallitzin Tunnels west of Altoona and the famous Horseshoe Curve in the process.
-Its east end connects with the railroad's Harrisburg Line HP 112.9) to Reading and Philadelphia, and the west end connects to the Fort Wayne Line to Conway, Pennsylvania, and points west in Ohio and Indiana.
+The Pittsburgh Line is Norfolk Southern's primary east–west artery through its Pittsburgh and Harrisburg divisions.
+Along its route, the line crosses the Allegheny Mountains via the Gallitzin Tunnels west of Altoona and the Horseshoe Curve.
+At its eastern end, it connects with the Harrisburg Line, providing access to Reading and Philadelphia.
+At its western end, it connects with the Fort Wayne Line toward Conway, Pennsylvania, linking to points west in Ohio and Indiana.

-The Pittsburgh Line is arguably Norfolk Southern's busiest freight corridor, where 50 to 70 trains traverse the line daily and is the leading connector of intermodal traffic between New York City and Chicago.
+The line is one of Norfolk Southern's busiest freight corridors, with approximately 50 to 70 trains daily, and serves as a major route for intermodal traffic between the Northeast and the rail hubs in Chicago.